mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-20-Identity-Lifecycle-Automation-with-PowerShell/README.md

 ## Next Lab

-**Lab-21 — To Be Determined**
+**Lab-21 — Directory Recovery, Backup, and Operational Resilience**

-The next lab will continue building on the MRTG enterprise IAM environment by expanding automation, validation, or identity governance workflows.
+The next lab will build on the identity lifecycle automation work by focusing on directory recovery, backup planning, and operational resilience for the MRTG Active Directory environment.